 LUG (stands for Living Under Grace) is home to hundreds of middle school students and a whole host of caring volunteers.
 The major LUG gatherings are LUG AM on Sundays at 9am (year-round) and LUG Live on Wednesdays at 6pm (school year schedule).

-Sundays at 9am at the covered patio behind the main building.
+Sundays at 9am in the Middle School room, downstairs in the main building.
 LUG AM focuses primarily on teaching and worship while LUG Live on Wednesdays is centered around small group Bible studies and interaction.

 Wednesdays, 6-7:30pm during the school year.
 LUG Live is centered around small group Bible studies and interaction.
 Each of these small LUG groups include a handful or two of students who are led by a LUG Head (a high schooler) and overseen by a parent volunteer.
 The Wednesday gatherings also mix in a bit of middle school fun and offer kids an opportunity to worship God together as a large group with a few hundred fellow students.
 And that’s just for starters.
 There’s a lot more going on with LUG and we hope you’ll check it out.